Procedural Checklist Details

-The dissertation committee will be composed of a maximum of five members and should be named no earlier than the semester in which the Comprehensive Examinations are scheduled to be taken.
+The dissertation committee will be composed of three to five members and should be named no earlier than the semester in which the Comprehensive Examinations are scheduled to be taken.
 All of the committee members must be members of the VSU graduate faculty, or have been approved by exception by the dean of the Graduate School.
 One member must be a member of the faculty in the student’s departmental major; this person may serve as the chair of the committee.
 One member of the committee must be from a department outside the College of Education for EDD students, or Arts & Sciences for DPA students, supporting the core courses.
 One member of the committee must be from a department within the College of Education or Arts and Sciences, but outside the student’s department of specialization.
 For EDD students, one member must be a member of the VSU research faculty.

 Conduct Preliminary Feasibility Study